mananapr/mananapr.github.io/src/consoom.md

 I don't like any of these sites.
 I would actually use them had they not implemented DRM and other crap in their service.
 Even though you are paying for it, you can't *consoom* it how you like.
 You are tied to their platform where they track you, profile you and sell that to advertisers.
-Further, the quality they provides is meh (Except Amazon Prime I guess, Amazon WebDLs look pretty good).
+Further, the quality they provides is meh (Except Amazon Prime I guess - Amazon WebDLs look pretty good).

 I don't like BluRays either.
 They have amazing quality but they have other problems.
 Firstly, these discs are region locked.
 There are 3 Regions - A, B and C.
 So, a BluRay player for Region A discs won't be able to play Region B discs or Region C discs.
 On top of that, some movies are only available in one region.
 So, yeah.